-Mr Goddard graduated from the University of Leeds School of Medicine in 1997.
-He joined the Kings College Hospital basic surgical rotation followed by the South East Thames Orthopaedic rotation and became an Orthopaedic Consultant at the Conquest Hospital in 2008, with a special interest in knee surgery.
+I joined the Kings College Hospital basic surgical rotation, followed by the South East Thames Orthopaedic rotation.
+I became an Orthopaedic Consultant at the Conquest Hospital in 2008, with a special interest in knee surgery.

-Mr Goddard spent a year in research at the University of London and published many papers on knee surgery and ACL reconstruction.
-He undertook research at the University of London investigating fixation technigues for Anterior Cruciate Liagment Reconstruction and was awarded a Master of Surgery degree.
+I spent a year in research at the University of London and published many papers on knee surgery and ACL reconstruction.
+I also undertook research at the University of London, investigating fixation technigues for Anterior Cruciate Liagment Reconstruction and was awarded a Master of Surgery degree.

-Mr Goddard regularly teaches junior doctors on various courses and is an active member of the South East Thames Knee Study Group.
+I regularly teach junior doctors on various courses and am an active member of the South East Thames Knee Study Group.

-He lives in Kent with his wife, two teenage children and two golden retrievers and keeps pigs, chickens and bees.
-He enjoys the outdoors, keeping fit, swimming and playing tennis.
+I live in Kent with my wife, two teenage children and two golden retrievers and keep pigs, chickens and bees.
+I enjoy the outdoors, keeping fit, swimming and playing tennis.